Robert Durso

 Robert Durso is an Italian-American pianist, born in 1959.
 Mr. Durso was educated at the Peabody Conservatory, Indiana University Bloomington and Temple University.
 His principal teachers were Enrica Cavallo-Gulli, Harvey Wedeen, Edna Golandsky, Dorothy Taubman, and Rosalyn Tureck.

+Career

-Mr. Durso has given concerts, lectured and conducted master classes in Venezuela, Israel, Rome, Vienna, Zurich, Switzerland, Brussel, and England.
+Mr. Durso has given concerts, lectured and conducted master classes in Venezuela, Israel, Rome, Vienna, Zurich, Switzerland, Belgium, and England.
 Robert Durso is a founding member of the Belmonte Trio along with Jennifer K. Lee and Glenn Fischbach.

 Mr. Durso is also co-founder and senior director and faculty member of the Golandsky Institute, held annually at Princeton University.